-276. Additional powers and independence of service commissions
+277. Additional powers and independence of service commissions

-- 1. A service commission may delegate, in writing and with or without conditions, any of its functions and powers under this section to any one or more of its members, or to any officer, body or authority in the public service. - 2.
-A service commission - a. may make regulations for the performance of its functions; - b. shall prescribe a code of conduct for public officers within its jurisdiction; and - c. shall prepare and submit an annual report on the performance of its functions to the National Assembly. - 3.
-In the exercise of its powers and the performance of its functions, a service commission shall be independent, and shall not be subject to the direction or control of any other person or authority, except that it shall take into account Government policy relating to the public service, including the education and health sectors.
+- 1. A service commission may delegate, in writing and with such conditions as it may prescribe, any of its functions and powers under this section to any one or more of its members, or to any officer, body or authority in the public service. - 2.
+A service commission - a. may make regulations for the performance of its functions; - b. shall prescribe a code of conduct for public officers within its jurisdiction; and - c. shall, within three months of the end of each year, prepare and submit to the National Assembly a report on the performance of its functions for the preceding year. - 3.
+In the exercise of its powers and the performance of its functions, a service commission shall be independent, and shall not be subject to the direction or control of any other person or authority, except that it shall take into account Government policy relating to the public service, including the education and health sectors and matters concerning Local Government.